Servoy/servoy-doc/index.md

 ---
 layout: default
-title: Overview
+title: Servoy Guides
 nav_order: 1
 ---
-## Welcome to Servoy!
+## Welcome to Servoy Guides!
 Servoy is THE low code platform for Software Vendors and business applications.
 This site contains guides to help you on your journey.